Havre de Grace, Maryland: 19th century

 In the 19th century, Havre de Grace became known for duck hunting, and was a seasonal destination for hunters.
 They stayed at the town hotels and hired local guides to escort them hunting on the river and along the bay.
 Local artisans became known for making high quality decoys, which they carved and painted.
 Prime examples are displayed today at the Decoy Museum of the city.

 By the 1860s, a large population of free African Americans had settled in the town.
 It had enough business to support independent artisans, and numerous jobs associated with shipping on the river and canal and, increasingly, with the railroads.
 During the American Civil War, this town was one of seven sites where the Army recruited for volunteers for the U.S. Colored Troops, composed of African-American men.
 Although located in the tidewater area of Harford County, which still had large plantations and slaveholders, the city's river and canals tied it to northern industry and trade in Pennsylvania and beyond.
 These provided urban jobs for free blacks, and the town had a strong proportion of Northern sympathizers among whites.

 In 1878, the town became a city and established its own government.
 Shortly after 1878, Stephen J. Seneca opened a fruit-packing factory in the S. J. Seneca Warehouse, with a tin can factory next to Havre de Grace Waterfront.
 Seneca made improvements to canning with his patents, such as the "Can-soldering machines" of 1889, and 1891.
 By 1899, Seneca had become a canned goods broker.
 The first railroad was constructed along St. Clair Street (now Pennington Ave.) to the river, so Seneca's factory was well-positioned for both water and rail shipping.
 Up until the Second World War, many farmers in Harford County brought their produce to the Seneca Factory (later run as Stockhams Cannery).
 S.J.
 Seneca lived at 200 North Union Ave., served as Mayor of Havre de Grace (1893-1894), and donated funds and land to build the Methodist Church.

 The Seneca cannery, now adapted for use as an antique shop, is a very good example of a late 19th-century brick industrial building.
-It has a severely classical facade and massive stone buttresses at the rear.
+It has a severely classical façade and massive stone buttresses at the rear.